-The Ways and Means Committee (WMC), working with members of the Senior Leadership Group, will continue to balance the needs of the individual units and the institution through this review.
+Human Resources works with members of the Senior Leadership Group to balance the needs of the individual units and the institution through a position review process.

 Middlebury stores job descriptions in the PeopleAdmin database.
 Please use the link below to view job descriptions for the individuals that you supervise.
 Please note that this is a shared resource for the Middlebury and Monterey campuses.
 The link below will pre-select to filter your search by campus (Middlebury) and position type (Staff).
 In addition, you may narrow the results further by entering a keyword or department.